Racism in the Dominican Republic: Historical foundations of racism

-Periods of Occupation
+Periods of occupation

-The Dominican Republic’s stages of occupation, under Spain, Haiti, and the United States, implemented radicalized hierarchies and set precedents for anti-blackness and Anti-Haitianism.
+The Dominican Republic's stages of occupation, under Spain, Haiti, and the United States, implemented radicalized hierarchies and set precedents for anti-blackness and Anti-Haitianism.

 Spain colonized the island of Hispaniola from 1492 until the 17th century.
-Under Spanish rule, portions of the ingenious population were wiped out through disease and intentional genocide.
+Under Spanish rule, portions of the indigenous population were wiped out through disease and intentional genocide.
 The Spanish crown also enslaved indigenous peoples and ruptured existing social orders through the Encomienda system.
 In 1503, Spain brought enslaved Africans to the island.
 Once Spain began to extract sugar cane, the amount of enslaved Africans proliferated.
-The practice of slavery resulted in conflict, including the continent’s earliest recorded major slave revolt in Santo Domingo in 1521.
+The practice of slavery resulted in conflict, including the continent's earliest recorded major slave revolt in Santo Domingo in 1521.
 Despite the contributions of enslaved Africans to the construction of the Dominican Republic, Dominican elites have since reviled and ignored African ancestries while glorifying European and indigenous contributions.

 The western side of Hispaniola, now the country Haiti, became a French colony in 1697.
-The Haitian Revolution freed Haiti of French rule and by 1822, Haiti’s military occupied the entire island, including what is now the Dominican Republic.
+The Haitian Revolution freed Haiti of French rule and by 1822, Haiti's military occupied the entire island, including what is now the Dominican Republic.
 During this occupation, the Haitian government restricted the use of Spanish, restricted religious festivities, and used violent military repression.
 During occupation, most of the inhabitants of the East side of the island were of white, Spanish, ancestry.
 In addition to the repression of Spanish language and culture, the Haitian Constitution banned whites from having property: "12.
 No whiteman of whatever nation he may be, shall put his foot on this territory with the title of master or proprietor, neither shall he in future acquire any property therein."

 This disenfranchisement caused the emigration of white Dominicans.
 Simultaneously, it cultivated a rejection of blackness in those who stayed.
 By 1856, The Dominican War of Independence gave the Dominican Republic independence from Haiti but their racially fraught history laid the precedent for Anti-Haitian and Anti-Black rhetoric.
-By the 20th century, Dominican intellectuals and elites imagined the nationhood as a white and hispanic.
+By the 20th century, Dominican intellectuals and elites imagined their nationhood as white and Hispanic.